JunoLab/Weave.jl/doc/src/usage.md

 ## Document syntax

-Weave uses noweb, markdown or script syntax for defining the code chunks and documentation chunks.
+Weave uses markdown, Noweb or script syntax for defining the code chunks and documentation chunks.
 You can also weave Jupyter notebooks.
 The format is detected based on the file extension, but you can also set it manually using the `informat` parameter.

 The rules for autodetection are: